How do you evaluate the value members of your workforce bring to your organization?

-Trello is probably one of the most popular projects management solutions.
+Trello is probably one of the most popular project management solutions.
 This utility gives you an overview of projects being worked on and by whom.
 Trello is packed with features that are essential for proper remote employee evaluation.

 On your company-wide Trello board, the manager can find out what each staff is working on at any given time.
 Constant communication and updates also increase transparency within your organization.

 Sometimes, texting is not enough; Zoom has been around for a while but has seen a boom during the COVID-19 crisis.
 This software is an excellent video conferencing solution for small to large teams.

 Alternatives to Microsft Teams, GoToMeeting, etc. Videoconferencing blurs the line between your physical and virtual workplaces.include Google Meet, Skype,

 Utilize Google Docs, which the team can access at any time.
-Google Docs allows team members to select what task they want to work on, and the projects can be assigned estimate times.
+Google Docs allows team members to select what task they want to work on, and the projects can be assigned estimated times.

 Management can judge employees who frequently complete their assignments before the defined estimated times as more productive.
 Google Workspace has many more exciting and useful features that help evaluate remote staff productivity.

 Slack is, hands-down, the most popular collaboration tool.
 Thanks to its useful integrations and app collection, Slack has become the go-to messaging tool for professionals and teams.
 Most organizations even consider it to be their virtual office.